-The Stockholm system is often used to grade severity and a new two stage process was devised:
+The Stockholm system is no longer used to grade severity and a new two stage process was devised:

-- 0SN - exposed to vibrations but no symptoms.
+- 0N - exposed to vibrations but no symptoms.

-- 2SN - numbness (intermittent or continuous) with loss of feeling of touch, verified by at least one validated measure, such as monofilaments, thermal aesthesiometry or vibrotactile thresholds.
+- 2N - numbness (intermittent or continuous) with loss of feeling of touch, verified by at least one validated measure, such as monofilaments, thermal aesthesiometry or vibrotactile thresholds.

 - 3N - numbness (intermittent or continuous) with loss of discrimination by touch +/- manual dexterity low, demonstrated by the Purdue pegboard test.

 The hazard to health from vibration is usually assessed from the average acceleration level of the vibrating surface.
 A weighting is applied to take into account the variation in damage at different frequencies to give a frequency-weighted acceleration 'A' normally expressed in m/s2.
 If the implement is to be used for up to four hours a day this is called the A4 and, for up to eight hours a day, the A8.